 Squamous cell carcinoma.
 This type of esophageal cancer starts in squamous cells that line the esophagus.
 It usually develops in the upper and middle part of the esophagus.

 Adenocarcinoma.
 This type begins in the glandular tissue in the lower part of the esophagus where the esophagus and the stomach come together.

 Treatment is similar for both of these types of esophageal cancer.
-Other, very rare tumors of the esophagus, which make up less than 1% of esophageal cancers, include small cell neuroendocrine cancers, lymphomas, and sarcoma.
+There are other types of very rare tumors of the esophagus.
+These include small cell neuroendocrine cancers, lymphomas, and sarcoma and make up less than 1% of esophageal cancers.

 Looking for More of an Introduction?